Dorothy M. Broderick: Early life and education

 Broderick was born in Bridgeport, Connecticut, the daughter of Mary L. Broderick.
 She graduated from New Haven State Teachers College in 1953, and earned a master's in library science (MLS) from Columbia University in 1956.
 She completed a doctorate in library science (DLS) in 1971.
 Her dissertation advisor was Frances E. Henne.

 Career

 Broderick was a librarian in Milford, Connecticut, and Hicksville, New York, as a young woman, and at Western Reserve University and the University of Wisconsin after she earned her DLS.
 She was the children's library consultant for the New York State Library.
 She taught children's literature at Dalhousie University beginning in 1972.
 In 1977, she organized the first science fiction fan convention in Nova Scotia.

 Broderick was an active member of the American Library Association and of YALSA.
 Broderick spoke and wrote often on censorship issues, and on the evolving nature of public libraries, especially for younger patrons.
 "It is not enough just to have beautiful buildings," she said in her keynote address to the annual conference of the Arizona State Library Association in 1967.

+Learning of her death, Cathi Dunn MacRae, editor of Voice of Youth Advocates wrote: "Dorothy's fierce, sassy voice injected us with the courage to live as the framers of the First Amendment intended.
+In our libraries, we enabled teenagers to explore any idea or topic as they defined their own beliefs.
+While defending parents' right to guide their own children's reading and activities, we explained why no one can withhold free library access from others."